- Page 1 Nikon D3400

 Nikon D3400 – Video

-By current camera standards, the fact that the D3400 shoots in Full HD, and not 4K, seems to make it stand out for all the wrong reasons.
-However, it’s fair to say that this is essentially a stills camera with the capability of recording the odd video clip, rather than a device for videographers.
+The fact that the D3400 shot in Full HD, and not 4K, seemed to make it stand out for all the wrong reasons.
+However, it’s fair to say that it was essentially a stills camera with the capability of recording the odd video clip, rather than a device for videographers.

-It’s possible to record some pleasing videos, and of course Full HD should be more than enough for the average user.
+It was possible to record some pleasing videos, and of course Full HD was more than enough for the average user.

-Nikon has taken away the microphone port for this camera, again suggesting it isn’t a device aimed at serious videographers.
+Nikon took away the microphone port for this camera, again suggesting it wasn’t a device aimed at serious videographers.

 Should you buy the Nikon D3400?

-It’s clear that some specifications have been left off in a bid to keep the cost down – the screen is fixed and isn’t touch-sensitive, plus video is restricted to Full HD.
-However, if you’re simply looking to get on the first rung of the DSLR ladder, the D3400 is an excellent choice.
+It’s clear that some specifications were left off in a bid to keep the cost down – the screen is fixed and isn’t touch-sensitive, plus video is restricted to Full HD.
+However, that’s also the case with the D3500 and if you’re simply looking to get on the first rung of the DSLR ladder, the D3400 could still be an excellent choice.

 Score in detail